CyberTimon/Stable-Diffusion-Discord-Bot/README.md

 First you need to install all the python dependencies:
 `pip install -r requirements.txt`

-Then you can install set the settings variables in bot.py and paste there your discord bot api key.
+### Bot settings variables
+The bot settings are defined in:
+- `.env.development` : settings for development and testing
+- `.env.deploy` : settings for deployed bot
+(copy the `.env.template` file for initial definition)

+Most default settings can be kept, but you **must specify** the `BOT_KEY` which you obtain from the discord bot app setup.
 (You first have to create a discord bot at discord.com/developers/ but I won't explain this here.
 Just make sure that the bot has access to commands and can type messages / embed things.
-Don't forget to add the bot to your discord using the generated link in the devoloper portal with the correct rights, but I think that should be clear)
+Don't forget to add the bot to your discord using the generated link in the devoloper portal with the correct rights, but I think that should be clear.
+General instructions can be found on [RealPython: how to make a discort bot](https://realpython.com/how-to-make-a-discord-bot-python/))

 Finally, start the bot using `python3 bot.py` - after this you can use the bot using /generate or /generate_random.